Overview of Statistical Learning (and Competition Overview)

 • Interest in homework assignments generally ends after they’re turned in and graded.

-• Competition assignments and environment ask you to iterate on previous work.
+• The competition assignments and competitive environment ask you to iterate on previous work.

 • You’ll almost surely be interested in what other people have done, especially if their models have performed better than yours.

-• You’ll talk with eachother about strategies and modeling choices.
+• You’ll talk with one another about strategies and modeling choices.

 • You’ll be motivated to improve your model even between assignments.